Overview

-The Checkbox field creates a list of tick-able inputs.
+The Checkbox field creates a list of check-able inputs.

 Screenshots